Team5599/BNCHS-Robotics-Website-v5/README.md

 # Making Contributions

-Contributions are welcomed by developers, regardless of experience.
+Contributions by all developers are welcome, regardless of experience.

 > If you are making a major contribution that adds a new feature, page, or changes a significant amount of code-- please checkout a new branch and make your changes there.
 You may then submit a pull request for us to review and merge.